Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s unclear how Fitbit could achieve this.
-It’ll have to expand the Charge 6’s dimensions if it wants to use a bigger battery.
+It’ll have to expand the Charge 6’s dimensions to fit a bigger battery.
 This seems unlikely, given the rumor of its identical design to the Charge 5.

 The Fitbit Charge 4 launched with rudimentary Spotify controls that let Premium subscribers control tracks playing on their phones.
 This feature was stripped entirely from the Charge 5, while the band also failed to gain any universal music controls that would let users stop, pause, or skip tracks on their phones.

-In 2022, this is almost unforgivable.
+In 2023, this would be almost unforgivable.
 Traditionally, the Charge series has lacked music controls, but its high time Fitbit adds this to its premier fitness tracker line.
-This is especially true considering that almost all of its competitors in this price bracket, like the Xiaomi Mi Band 7 and Huawei Band 7, include music controls.
+This is especially true considering that almost all its competitors at or below its price bracket, like the Xiaomi Mi Band 7 and HUAWEI Band 7, include music controls.